colinsullivan/tulpasynth/README.md

  tulpasynth is a real-time collaborative music creation system.

-It was initially developed by Colin Sullivan during the Music 256A course[^course] at Stanford's CCRMA.
+It was initially developed by Colin Sullivan during the Music 256A [course](https://ccrma.stanford.edu/course-overviews/music-256a) at Stanford's CCRMA.
 It is named "tulpasynth" in the spirit of creation without boundaries.

 [github.com/colinsullivan/tulpasynth](https://github.com/colinsullivan/tulpasynth)